yhfyhf/EnglishToLaTeX/README.md

 This service powers the back-end server for the Speech-to-LaTeX iOS app.
 See the demo here: [https://www.youtube.com/watch?v=dqY-oIhNEQ8](https://www.youtube.com/watch?v=dqY-oIhNEQ8)

+The source code of the iOS app is here: [https://github.com/MichaelGuoXY/AudioToLaTeX](https://github.com/MichaelGuoXY/AudioToLaTeX)

 Created at the Big Red Hackathon.

 ## Install